OfficeDev/microsoft-teams-library-js/README.md

 ## Contributing

 We strongly welcome and encourage contributions to this project.
-Please read the [contributor's guide](CONTRIBUTING.md).
+Please read the [contributor's guide](CONTRIBUTING.md) which contains important information.

 ---